-Limited resources, competing priorities, or time demands may be a barrier to a thorough discussion of type 2 diabetes prevention.
+Limited resources, competing priorities, or time demands may hinder a thorough discussion of type 2 diabetes prevention.
 It is important to consider that preventing type 2 diabetes will reduce the burden on the patient and the healthcare system.
-Patients who successfully make the lifestyle changes necessary for type 2 diabetes prevention can experience improvements in overall health by way of improved management of a broad spectrum of health conditions (e.g., heart disease, metabolic syndrome, hypertension, lipids, depression).
+Patients who successfully make the lifestyle changes necessary for type 2 diabetes prevention can experience improvements in overall health by way of improved management of a broad spectrum of health conditions (e.g., heart disease, metabolic syndrome, hypertension, lipids, and depression).